tunisoprano/music-genre-gradio/README.md

 # 🎵 Music Genre Classification with CNN & Gradio

 This project implements a **music genre classification system** using **deep learning**.
 Audio signals are transformed into **mel-spectrograms** and classified with a **Convolutional Neural Network (CNN)**.
 A **Gradio-based web interface** is provided for interactive inference.

----

 ## 📌 Project Overview

 Automatic music genre classification is a fundamental problem in audio signal processing and music information retrieval.
 Such systems are commonly used in:

-- music recommendation systems
+- Music recommendation systems
-- audio content organization
+- Audio content organization
-- streaming platforms
+- Streaming platforms

 In this project, a CNN model is trained on mel-spectrogram representations of audio signals to classify music into predefined genres.

----

 ## 📂 Dataset (Not Included)

-The model was trained using a GTZAN-style dataset.
+The model was trained using a **GTZAN-style dataset**.
 The dataset is **not included in this repository** due to size constraints.

 Expected directory structure:

 music-genre-gradio/
 └── data/
 └── genres/
 ├── blues/
 ├── classical/
 ├── country/
 ├── disco/
 ├── hiphop/
 ├── jazz/
 ├── metal/
 ├── pop/
 ├── reggae/
 └── rock/
 └── *.wav

 Folder names must match the `GENRES` list defined in `src/config.py`.

----

 ## ⚙️ Setup

 Create and activate a virtual environment, then install dependencies:

 ```bash